 Alex also brings considerable industry experience to her teaching.
 She was admitted to practice in 2004 and she practised as a lawyer in the Tax and Revenue Group at Ashurst (then Blake Dawson) in Sydney for nearly 5 years before entering academia.
 Her principal areas of focus in practice were the income tax dimensions of M&A transactions, international tax, advisory work in relation to business structures and stamp duty.
 She was a member of the team that advised Kirin on its acquisition of National Foods in 2007.

 Alex has worked part-time since 2018 as she enjoys spending time with her young children.
-She is also currently one of UNSW Business School's Flexible Work Advocates.

 My research focuses primarily on the domestic income tax treatment of business vehicles in Australia and traverses both the general law and income tax law dimensions of these vehicles.
 My research also incorporates fairly extensive comparative analysis and, to date, this has focused on US domestic income tax law.
 My broader motivation is to support business, particularly small business, in Australia to maximise its innovative potential.